gcervantes8/Star-Classifier-For-Mario-64/README.md

 ### Fast screenshot tools tested

-* PIL library - The PIL library is used for most of the preprocessing steps, so it would be convenient to use this format.
+* PIL library - PIL library comes with a screenshot utility
-* MSS library - Was found to be faster than using the PIL library, this is the current method used because it is faster than using the PIL library even if you convert to PIL format after taking the screenshot.
+* MSS library - Was than PIL library, this is the current method used
-* win32 API - Supposed to be faster, could not get screenshots to work with this api.
+* win32 API - Supposed to be faster, could not get screenshots to work with this API

 ### Current Application Speed